 „On the way to Pandan Island, we are.“

 Magayon II waiting for us between her big sisters.

 On the first inspection this afternoon we fixed the tiller extension, the safety rubber of the left stays, tested the sunsail for the trampoline and found a leak in the port hull.
 The speed log sensor tube had cracked and water was entering there drop by drop.
-Luckily martin had bought a nee Clipper, which includes the sensor.
+Luckily Martin had bought a new Clipper, which includes the sensor.

 The outer part of the through-hull speed transducer had been broken off (below left).
 No idea how that could happen.
 Probably a manufacturing defect.
 We also replaced the safety shock cords of the stays (bottom right).

 After mounting the new through-hull transducer, the hull is finally dry.

 In the evening a trip to Sabang resulted in new sailing shoes for Kata, mask and snorkel for the boat, and a French meal at the former Sunset resort in Small Lalaguna.